Saradora/UnityNetworkMessages/README.md

 ### How is it "Vanilla-friendly"?

-Most Network APIs use NetworkObject prefabs to run code, which for games that force said prefabs compatibility (e.g. Lethal Company) means that any client who's trying to join a server that doesn't have the same mods will get rejected.
+Most Network APIs use NetworkObject prefabs to run code, which for games that force said prefabs compatibility (e.g. Lethal Company) means that any client who's trying to join a server that doesn't have the same network prefab list will get rejected.

 In this mod's case, you are free to join a non-modded server!